 Users on Social Media by Channel:

 Beyond the number of users social media platforms have, the engagement level of users has continued to rise.
-According to Marketing Land and Shareaholic, social media drove more referral traffic twice in 2014 than search, and the momentum shift is clearly in favor of social media!
+The amount of traffic generated from social media platforms continues to rise each year, and it’s considered one of the top sources of website traffic, according to Social Media Today.
 So what does that actually mean?
 It means that more people navigated to websites by clicking on links they found in social media rather than links they reached in search engines.
 That is a BIG deal for digital marketers!

 Why Is It Important For Brands to Be on Social Media?

-In case the vast amount of users regularly using social media was not enough to compel a brand to see the value in social media; Hubspot reported earlier this year that 80% of markers indicated their social media efforts increased traffic.
-They also noted that 92% of all marketers indicated their social media efforts have generated more exposure for their business.
+In case the vast amount of users regularly using social media was not enough to compel a brand to see the value in social media, Hubspot reported earlier this year that 73% of markers indicated their social media efforts were essential for their business.
+They also noted that marketers believe social media is one of the best ways for your brand to engage or respond to a customer.